-How To Take Better Pictures That You’ll Want To Share
+How To Take Better Pictures That You’ll Be Proud to Share

 Gather round everyone, it’s time to share our photo memories from our recent adventure.
 Oh wait, look at all the blurry, dark, and unrecognizable pictures that we took.
 This won’t do!
 Have you ever felt this way?
 Don’t worry, we have some tips to help you take your photography skills to the next level.